Dale Coyne Racing

-Dale Coyne Racing (DCR) is an American professional open-wheel racing team that currently competes in the IndyCar Series.
+Dale Coyne Racing (DCR) is an American professional open-wheel racing team that currently competes in the IndyCar Series and Indy NXT.
 The team was founded in 1984 and is owned by former driver Dale Coyne.
 From 1995 to 2000, the team was known as Payton-Coyne Racing, reflecting a partnership with Chicago Bears great Walter Payton.
 After the 1988 season, Coyne stepped out of the cockpit and turned his talents to the tutelage of several up-and-coming drivers.
 Once known for competing on budgets far smaller than most of their competitors, the team earned its maiden victory after 25 years at Watkins Glen International in July 2009 with Justin Wilson.

-Coyne's No. 51 entry is entered in partnership with Rick Ware Racing, with Takuma Sato driving.